If you find this page helpful, please click on the Google +1 button to recommend it to others.

 Irritable Bowel Syndrome

-This is a functional disorder of the intestine, mainly the colon.
-When closely monitored the disease cannot be seen but causes symptoms like pains, bloating, changes in the bowel habits etc. The exact cause of this disorder is unknown but is believed to be caused due to emotional stress and/or improper diet.
-Physicians generally treat this disorder with diet modifications and medications like antidepressants, laxatives, tranquilizers etc. They may also include a fiber supplement.
-However, in using these medications the patient may tend to become dependent on laxatives or tranquilizers and it can have a major effect on their lifestyle.
+This is a functional disorder, primarily of the colon.
+It is associated with intermittent abdominal pain, bloating, and changes in bowel habits.
+The exact cause of this disorder is unknown, but is believed to be associated with emotional stress and/or an improper diet.
+Doctors usually treat this disorder with diet modification, probiotics, and medicines such as antidepressants, laxatives, antidiarrheals, or bowel motility agents.
+Fiber supplements may also be recommended.
+However, some patients become dependent on laxatives or antidiarrheals which can have side effects.

 Lactose intolerance